ICOA-SBC/GSON-cheminformatics/README.md

 - clone the repo

 To use it under Linux:
-- Download this file, and put it at your /home
+- Download this file, and put it at your `/home`
-- Open a termina, and execute it by `bash init.sh`
+- Open a terminal, and execute the downloaded script by `bash init.sh`
 - This process will take ~3 mins (the resolution of environment may take extra time)
 - If the script success, you will need to close and open another terminal